-The U.S. Voting System Remains Vulnerable 6 Months Before Election Day.
+U.S. Voting System Remains Vulnerable 6 Months Before Election Day.
 What Now?

-The U.S. Voting System Remains Vulnerable 6 Months Before Election Day.
+U.S. Voting System Remains Vulnerable 6 Months Before Election Day.
 What Now?

-As America heads toward the 2018 midterms, there's an elephant in the voting booth.
+As America heads toward the 2018 midterms, there is an 800-pound gorilla in the voting booth.

 Despite improvements since Russia's attack on the 2016 presidential race, the U.S. elections infrastructure is vulnerable — and will remain so in November.